 If you have the opportunity, living with parents to save money after college is a wise and responsible way to save money and plan for your future.
 Upon graduation, I decided to work full-time virtually while living at home after asking myself “should I save money or move out?”

-Living with parents to save money carries 5 main benefits.
-These benefits are less stress, paying off student loans faster, opportunity to travel more, build your emergency fund, and the ability to enter the stock market early.
-In this article we will dive into each of these benefits to learn whether living with parents after college is right for you.
+Are you considering living with parents to save money after college?
+The benefits to living with parents to save money after college are less stress, paying off student loans faster, opportunity to travel more, build your emergency fund, and the ability to enter the stock market early.

 I had to make the decision whether to live in the city where my office was (in the North East) or stay home and save money.
 I had the luxury of having supportive parents whom were okay with my extended stay.

 Because of this decision, I stayed home for a year while working and saved over $13,000 worth of rent + utilities (I helped my parents pay for groceries).
 These savings were then invested, giving me a higher rate of return on my live at home decision.

 It is common for college grads to think “live with my parents?!
 What would my friends think?”
 Just because you decide to live with your parents, does not mean you are “socially behind” your friends living paycheck to paycheck in NYC.
 This way of thinking is mostly only present in the United States and should not deter you from making smart financial decisions.